artempoletsky/install-kurgandb-admin/README.md

 ## Getting Started

 First, create a fresh next.js app.
-If you want add the admin panel to existing next.js project skip this step, but your project have to use settings listed below.
+If you want add the admin panel to the existing next.js project skip this step, but your project have to use settings listed below.
 ```bash
 npx create-next-app
 ```

-Then follow the instructions.
-You can keep all default settings.
+Follow the instructions of the installation wizard.
+You can keep all the settings default.

 **REQURED SETTINGS** that you can't change:
 -  **use Typescript**,